Origin of Coronal Extreme Ultraviolet Shockwaves without a Coronal Mass Ejection Event: Results

 Flare X-ray properties from the GOES data provide the most important parameters of the flare energetics, meaning the statistical comparison of the X-ray and helioseismic energetics is an important step to understanding the physical processes associated with the helioseismic response.
-We first compare the population of flares with CME-less coronal waves to the populations of sunquakes (\textbf{Figure \ref{fig:sunquakehistogram}}), as a potential co-excitation of coronal waves and sunquakes were the original motivation of this study.
-Colors in \textbf{Figure \ref{fig:sunquakehistogram}} highlight two populations of flare events: flares with coronal waves that did not have an accompanying CME and were not associated with a sunquake (blue), and flares with an associated sunquake (red).
-The sunquake distribution is qualitatively similar to the one derived in \cite{Sharykin2020} for the sunquake events of Solar Cycle 24 -- overall, flares associated with sunquakes are highly impulsive events.
-Their impulsive and characteristic energy release time exhibit strongly left-skewed distributions, indicating shorter time durations.
-Moreover, these flares vary between GOES classes M and X, and generally display higher maximum values of the SXR flux time derivative, signifying powerful, energetic flares that rapidly release energy..
+We first compare the population of isolated coronal wave flares to the population of sunquakes (Figure \ref{fig:sunquakehistogram}), as a potential co-excitation of coronal waves and sunquakes was the original motivation of this study.
+Colors in Figure \ref{fig:sunquakehistogram} distinguish two populations of flare events: flares with coronal waves lacking both an accompanying CME and a sunquake (blue), and flares with an associated sunquake regardless of CME occurrence (red).
+The sunquake distribution is qualitatively similar to the one derived in \cite{Sharykin2020} for the sunquake events of Solar Cycle 24 --- overall, flares associated with sunquakes are highly impulsive events.
+Their impulsive and characteristic energy release times exhibit strongly left-skewed distributions, indicating shorter time durations of their impulsive phases.
+Moreover, these flares range from GOES classes M to X, and generally display higher maximum values of the SXR flux time derivative, indicating powerful, energetic flares that rapidly release energy.